Second Hand (2005 film)

 Second Hand is a 2005 Romanian film directed by Dan Pița.

 Plot summary

 The film's plot surrounds the romantic involvement of two contrasting characters: Petre (Mihai Călin), a Mafioso, and Andreea (Alexandra Dinu), a young violin player.
-The pair meet and fall in love.
-Petre becomes obsessed with Andreea and threatens her with violence after she denies his sexual advances.
+The pair meet and fall in love, but when Andreea rejects Petre's sexual advances, he becomes obsessed with her and threatens her with violence.